Nina Angelovska

-Nina Angelovska (born 13 July 1988 in Skopje) is a Macedonian politician and the former Minister of Finance in North Macedonia.
+Nina Angelovska (born 13 July 1988 in Skopje) was the Minister of Finance in North Macedonia.
 She is also an entrepreneur, UNCTAD eTrade for Women Advocate and president of the Macedonian E-commerce Association.
-She co-founded and was heading the first deal platform and leading e-commerce company in Macedonia, Grouper.mk.
+She co-founded and led the first deal platform and e-commerce company in Macedonia, Grouper.mk.
 She made a successful exit when the Polish Group Asseco SEE acquired her company, Grouper.mk.

 Early life and career

 Angelovska was educated in Skopje at the Ss.
 Cyril and Methodius University where she obtained bachelor's and master's degrees in E-business at the Faculty of Economics.
 Angelovska graduated as student of the year and was awarded Frank Manning for best student in the generation in economic sciences in 2010.
 Angelovska won a national contest for most innovative business plan and co-founded Grouper.mk in 2011, known as the first Macedonian deal platform and a leading Macedonian e-commerce company.
-Angelovska obtained her doctorate degree in 2016 in Management at the Ss.
-Cyril and Methodius University.
+Angelovska obtained her doctorate degree in 2016 in Management at her alma mater.

 Before joining the Government, Angelovska was heading Grouper.mk as a CEO and was also working as a consultant in digital economy, business development and e-commerce.
 Grouper employed 20 people and had 200,000 customers in 2018.

 In 2016 Angelovska was recognized in 100 Female Founders in Europe, a list composed by the German startup magazine The Hundert.
 In 2018 she was named Forbes 30 Under 30 in E-commerce and Retail for Europe.
 In 2019 UNCTAD recognized her as one of the seven global advocates for Women in eTrade.